 Substance Use Disorder Family Support Program (SUDFSP)

-Substance Use Disorder Family Support Program is an in-home program that provides skill-based intervention and support for families when a parent is alcohol or drug affected or has been found to have a co-occurring disorder.
-SUDFSP seeks to reduce future maltreatment and prevent unnecessary placement in foster care.
+Substance Use Disorder Family Support Program is a home based program that provides a person-centered intervention and support for families when a parent is alcohol or drug affected or has a co-occurring disorder.
+SUDFSP seeks to reduce future maltreatment, prevent placement in foster care, and/or increase reunification.

 MDHHS offers two versions of the SUDFSP program: